Apple Watch Series 6 release date, price, features and news

-Apple has been working actively to change this and it has introduced a new "Apple Watch Connected" initiative for popular gyms in the United States.
-The new program will have the gyms bring Apple Watch-connected equipment as well as reward programs based on workout data collected by the watch.
+Apple has been working actively to change this and has introduced a new "Apple Watch Connected" initiative for popular gyms in the United States.
+The new program has the gyms bring Apple Watch-connected equipment as well as reward programs based on workout data collected by the watch.

 The list of participating gyms includes Orange Theory, Crunch Fitness, YMCA, and Basecamp Fitness, and more can join in later on.

 Blood pressure and blood sugar measurements, handwashing detection